U.S. Stocks Rise as Investors Peg Hopes on Trade Deal

 "Trump has an election to fight and it would be good if he was making progress on the trade front," said Kallum Pickering, senior economist at Berenberg Bank.
 "And you have this generic economic slowdown taking place in China, you have problems in Hong Kong," which may act as incentives for the Asian nation to resolve the trade war, he said.

-Meanwhile, fresh economic data ahead of the New York market open showed a sharp slowdown in employment figures.
+Fresh economic data showed a sharp slowdown in employment figures.
 The U.S. private sector added 67,000 jobs in November, according to the latest ADP National Employment Report.
 That is far below the forecasts from economists surveyed by Econoday who expected a gain of 156,000.
+Investors will be closely watching Friday's nonfarm payrolls report to whether recent momentum in the labor market continues.

-In Asia, Hong Kong's Hang Seng benchmark ended the day down 1.3% and Japan's Nikkei 225 index fell 1.1%.
+Over in Asia, Hong Kong's Hang Seng benchmark ended the day down 1.3%, and Japan's Nikkei 225 index fell 1.1%.
 Markets in the region had closed on Tuesday by the time Mr. Trump said he was willing to wait until after the 2020 presidential election to strike a deal with China, ratcheting up the trade tensions.

 European markets also received a boost from slightly better-than-expected economic data on Wednesday.
 A eurozone index reading from IHS Markit, which looks at manufacturing and services activity, came in at 50.6 for the month of November.
 While that still suggests an anemic level of economic growth, it helped allay some concerns about a slowdown in Europe.